angelddaz/bridgetomasters/collect_data.md

 Maybe you feel like Harold here.
 I feel like Harold when people give me the same advice repeatedly but I don't know how to even start.
 ![yayaya](http://i0.kym-cdn.com/entries/icons/original/000/016/546/hidethepainharold.jpg)

 It's good advice but I want to break it down to the basic first steps for arts, humanities, science, folks who may not know where to start.
+If you have an idea for how to easily collect data, please feel free to share!
 Like always, please let me know if I miss something or if there's something you'd like me to answer on: <a href="https://twitter.com/angeld_az/"> my Twitter </a>